ROM-Based Stochastic Optimization for a Continuous Manufacturing Process: Modeling

 \subsection{Reduced order model (ROM)}

 The previous detailed model is computationally complex.
 Therefore, in order to run the optimization in an efficient way, it is necessary to have a simpler representation.
-To do that, a ROM is fitted using the TWINKLE library \cite{ZAMBRANO2020100419} with the following outputs (${output}_{i}$): temperature, foaming degree, curing degree and displacement along the extrusion line.
-The inputs (${input}_{i}$) are the node of the FE mesh describing the profile, the position at the line and the parameters in Table~\ref{ref_values}.
-The reference dataset consists of virtual results in stationary conditions from simulations with the detailed model in the parameter range in Table~\ref{ref_values}.
+To do that, a ROM {specifically designed for predicting the deformation of the section} was fitted using the TWINKLE library~\cite{ZAMBRANO2020100419}.
+The reference dataset consists of virtual results in stationary conditions from simulations with the detailed model in the parameter ranges shown in Table~\ref{ref_values}.

+The objective of the ROM is to model the deformation of the cross section of the material along the line, both in the x-axis and in the y-axis, in a computationally efficient way.
+That is, to estimate

+where $i$ is an index arbitrarily assigned to identify each node of the FE mesh, $z$ is the position along the line, and $\big(x^{[i]}(z),\, y^{[i]}(z)\big)^\intercal$ and $\big(x^{[i]}(0),\, y^{[i]}(0)\big)^\intercal$ are the cross-sectional positions of the $i$-th node at position $z$ and at the beginning of the line, respectively.
+These deformations are of course affected by the uncertain (uncontrollable) and deterministic (controllable) process parameters defined in the previous section.
+To simplify the notation, the explicit dependence on the vectors $u$ and $c$ has been omitted from the above expression.

-The TWINKLE library uses tensor factorization and obtains a description of each output as a combination of different terms which contain the product of nonlinear functions depending on each input parameter:
+The TWINKLE library uses tensor factorization to obtain a description of each output as a combination of different terms which contain the product of nonlinear functions depending on each input parameter. {In particular, the x-axis deformation of the $i$-th node at position $z$ is approximated by the ROM as}